-William J. Cataldi, aka pup is a Christian Taoist, gay, male, Leatherman who lives in Chelsea, New York City.
+William J. Cataldi, aka pup is a Christian Taoist, homosexual, male, Leatherman who lives in Chelsea, New York City.
 All of these facts heavily influence the nature of the book.
 Stories are offered, oftentimes with explicit sexual content, to illustrate and to bring to life important and subtle concepts.
 This book is for anyone who can tolerate explicit sexual descriptions.

 Sex and God and Other Essays explores the bipolar tension of base and high aspects of human life.
 The author discusses animal earthliness-Godly gravitas, lust-romance, resentment-acceptance, pain-pleasure, and a host of other bipolar tensions in twenty-five essays, four short stories and one poem.
 He seeks to show that a good human life embraces its wholeness, encompassing everything from the animal depths of its libido to the spiritual crest of its soul.
 In the process, he reaches surprising conclusions on a variety of topics—social, political, philosophical, literary, psychological, and spiritual.